OmarThinks/flask_encryption_endpoint/README.md

 ```
 </b>

-And the image will be running.
+And the Container will be running.